jpritikin/coach/content/docs/services.md

 ## What does counseling look like?

-As a default, I recommend 75-minute sessions on a weekly basis.
+As a default, I recommend 75-minute sessions every week.
 However, other schedules can be accommodated.
 The duration of therapy can vary depending on your needs and motivation.
 During the no-fee consultation, we’ll decide together what is the best fit.